What Does OSS Mean in BJJ? | Easily Explained

-This is a great way to boost morale as it even becomes common practice to say Oss before fist bumping prior to beginning a rolling session.
+This is a great way to boost morale as it even becomes common practice to say Oss before fist bumping before beginning a rolling session.

 There are a few different origins that have been discussed when dating back to its history.